fmaste/Haskell/doc/TypeCheckingAndInference.md

 ### Unambiguous Overloading

-If you try to add function ```myAdd``` without any type information as show
+If you try to add function ```myAdd``` without a type-signatures expression as show below:
-below:

 ```haskell
 myAdd = add
 ```

-The compiler must fail:
+Such expression is considered ill-typed, a static type error:

 ```haskell
 > ghci -XHaskell2010 src/TypeCheckingAndInference.hs